MIT-SPARK/semantic_inference/docs/open_set.md

 ## Setting Up

 The open-set segmentation interface works with and without ROS.
-For working with ROS, we assume you have already built your catkin workspace with this repository in it beforehand (i.e., by running `catkin build`).
+For working with ROS, we assume you have already built your workspace with this repository in it beforehand (i.e., by running `colcon build`).

 > **Note </br>**
 > If you intend only to use the open-set segmentation interface, you may want to turn off building against TensorRT, which you can do by the following: